Beauty Therapist CV Template (Text Format)

 WORK EXPERIENCE

-- Organised and implemented a special wedding day make-up package that increased our client base and boosted annual revenue by £20K
+- Implemented a special wedding day make-up package that increased our client base and boosted annual revenue by £20K

-- Designed flyers and managed business development to promote the spa and its treatments, increasing clientele by 60%
+- Designed flyers to promote the spa and its treatments, increasing clientele by 60%

 - Provide a wide range of massage therapies and beauty treatments for the skin, eye, nails, and feet

-- Develop and deliver sales presentations to upsell healthcare products and advertise spa services to potential clients
+- Develop sales presentations to and advertise spa services to potential clients

-- Performed temporary and permanent hair treatment techniques such as waxing, epilation, and depilation depending on client’s requirements
+- Performed hair treatment techniques such as waxing, epilation, and depilation depending on client’s requirements

 EDUCATION